DaZhongLv/Denoise_2DXRD/README.md

 During Noise2Self training, a subset of pixels in each diffraction image is randomly masked (set to zero) and treated as unknown.
 A convolutional neural network is trained to predict the values of these masked pixels using only the surrounding, unmasked pixels.
 The training loss is computed exclusively on the masked pixels, ensuring that the network cannot trivially copy the input and instead learns to reconstruct the underlying signal from local spatial context.
 This exploits the spatial correlation of diffraction features and the approximate pixel-wise independence of noise.

 ### Inspiration
-Our model is inspired by the **Noise2Self** self-supervised denoising framework:
+Our model **directly uses the Noise2Self self-supervised denoising architecture** for our XRD denoising case:
 > **Noise2Self: Blind Denoising by Self-Supervision**
 > Joshua Batson, Loïc Royer
 > ICML 2019